mehulcse/ReactBoilerPlateWithWebpack/README.md

-# React ES6 Webpack Boilerplate
+# React ES6 Webpack Boilerplate with react router.

 Boilerplate for kick starting a project with the following technologies:
 * [React](https://github.com/facebook/react)